constellation-lab/constellation1-gamma/README.md

 Added support for multiple collateral types
 Added support for multiple settlement types this rewrite makes conste1_option Finance more secure, scalable, and user-friendly.

+README.md

+Op Cosm Wasm
+Op Cosm Wasm is a decentralized option trading platform built on the Cosmos SDK.
+Opyn Cosm Wasm allows users to trade options on a variety of underlying assets, including Bitcoin, Ethereum, and USD Coin.

+Opyn Cosm Wasm is a secure and reliable platform that is backed by a team of experienced developers.
+Opyn Cosm Wasm is committed to providing users with a safe and efficient way to trade options.

+Features
+Trade options on a variety of underlying assets
+Secure and reliable platform
+Backed by a team of experienced developers
+Easy to use interface
+Competitive fees
+Benefits
+Opyn Cosm Wasm allows users to trade options on a variety of underlying assets, including Bitcoin, Ethereum, and USD Coin.
+Opyn Cosm Wasm is a secure and reliable platform that is backed by a team of experienced developers.
+Opyn Cosm Wasm is committed to providing users with a safe and efficient way to trade options.
+How to use Opyn Cosm Wasm
+To use Opyn Cosm Wasm, users must first create an account and deposit funds.
+Once an account has been created and funds have been deposited, users can begin trading options.

+To trade an option, users must first select the underlying asset and the strike price.
+Users can then specify the amount of options they want to buy or sell.
+Once the order has been placed, it will be executed on the Opyn Cosm Wasm order book.

+Fees
+Op Cosm Wasm charges a 0.5% fee for all trades.
+This fee is used to cover the costs of operating the platform and providing users with a secure and reliable service.

+Contact
+For more information, please visit the Op Cosm Wasm website or contact the Opyn Cosm Wasm team at [email protected]